VidHarm: A Clip Based Dataset for Harmful Content Detection: Acknowledgments

 \section{Acknowledgments}

-We thank Njutafilms/Studio S, and Folkets Bio for granting permission to use their trailers for research purposes.
-This work has been supported by ELLIIT, the Strategic Area for ICT research, funded by the Swedish Government, and by Vinnova through grant 2020-04057.
+We thank Njutafilms/Studio S, and Folkets Bio.
+This work has been supported by ELLIIT, the Strategic Area for ICT research, funded by the Swedish Government, by Vinnova through grant 2020-04057, and by Wallenberg Artificial Intelligence, Autonomous Systems and Software Program (WASP) funded by Knut and Alice Wallenberg Foundation.

 { }